 - First, pour 8 oz of glue into your large mixing bowl.

-- Add water to your glue bottle and shake and pour into the large mixing bowl.
+- Add water to your glue bottle and shake and pour it into the large mixing bowl.

 - Stir your glue and water together

-- Add a generous amount of iron fillings
+- Add a generous amount of iron filings

-- Mix your iron fillings and glue mixture together
+- Mix your iron filings and glue mixture together

 - Add a teaspoon of Borax to a 1/2 cup of Hot water